 There are friendly, well-run, mid-range resorts scattered all across Zanzibar.
-And as with the more budget-friendly accommodation, you’ll find the most choice in Stone Town, Nungwi and Paje/Jambiani.
-All three areas have a good selection of mid-range options, from larger resort-style hotels to laid-back, beach-chic bungalows.
-If you don’t fancy relying on your own hotel’s chef each night, these are also the areas with the most affordable restaurants and bars.
+And as with the more budget-friendly accommodation, you’ll find the most choice in Stone Town, Nungwi, and Paje/Jambiani.

-One new area also deserves a mention and that’s the quiet stretch of beach between Bewjuu and Dongwe.
 Here you’ll find a handful of small resorts and bungalows offering excellent service at an affordable price.
-Kiwengwa, Matemwe and Kendwa also have a few noteworthy mid-range lodges as does the otherwise more luxury-focused Michamvi Peninsula.
+Kiwengwa, Matemwe, and Kendwa also have a few noteworthy mid-range lodges, as does the more luxury-focused Michamvi Peninsula.

-Pemba and Mafia are for the most part more exclusive, but you’ll still find one or two affordable lodges, albeit at the upper end.
-On Mafia, in particular, there are a few good options in Utende, largely aimed at divers whose primary focus is the sea.
+Pemba and Mafia are, for the most part, more exclusive, but you’ll still find one or two affordable lodges, albeit at the upper end.
+On Mafia, in particular, there are a few good options in Utende, aimed mainly at divers whose primary focus is the sea.

-You can pay by card in most of the larger resorts, but expect to be charged a rather hefty commission.
+- You can pay by card in most larger resorts but expect to be charged a rather hefty commission.
 Some establishments may not accept card payments at all and, in any case, it’s always better value with cash.
-Officially, all accommodation must be paid in US dollars and most activities are quoted in same.
-The only cash machines you’ll find are in Stone Town, Chake Chake and Kiwengwa so it’s important to bring enough dollars with you.
+Officially, all accommodation must be paid in US dollars, and most activities are quoted in the same.
+The only cash machines you’ll find are in Stone Town, Chake Chake, and Kiwengwa, so it’s important to bring enough dollars with you.
 You’ll be able to change money at the airports, as well as in the major towns and at some of the larger hotels.
-Avoid the hotels unless you’re really in need as they rarely offer very favourable rates.
+Avoid the hotels unless you’re really in need, as they rarely offer very favorable rates.